-Power of placemaking research and engagement
+Power of placemaking: Research and engagement

 Exploring the role that placemaking plays in supporting community wellbeing, with the Healthy Communities Initiative and Canadian Urban Institute.

-A stylized illustration depicting various community activities, including people playing music, playing table tennis, gardening, and enjoying outdoor spaces, all interconnected by circular shapes, possibly representing community unity or engagement.
+Illustration depicting various community activities, including people playing music, playing table tennis, gardening, and enjoying outdoor spaces, all interconnected by circular shapes, possibly representing community unity or engagement.

 Building the case for placemaking